Shaaali/identity-apps/docs/guides/authentication/conditional-auth/group-based-template.md

 ## Prerequisites

 -  You need an application registered in Asgardeo.
-If you don't already have one, register one of the following application types:
+If you don’t already have one, register an application based on one of the following application types:
    -   <a :href="$withBase('/guides/applications/register-single-page-app/')">Single-page app</a>
    -   <a :href="$withBase('/guides/applications/register-oidc-web-app/')">Web app with OIDC</a>
    -   <a :href="$withBase('/guides/applications/register-saml-web-app/')">Web app with SAML</a>